IsaacVerm/weblog/static/posts/interesting-trivia.md

 >
 > All we have to do is flood the zone.
 Every day we hit them with three things.
 They’ll bite on one, and we’ll get all of our stuff done.
 Bang, bang, bang.
 These guys will never — will never be able to recover.
 But we’ve got to start with muzzle velocity.

-## at one point in time Myspace was visited more than Google
+## At one point in time Myspace was visited more than Google

 ![](/static/images/posts/interesting-trivia/memento-mori.webp)